 9. Insure your engagement ring.

-Insuring your engagement ring is a must as well, so be sure to check with your insurance agent to ensure that there are no gaps in coverage and get the appropriate policy.
+Insuring your engagement ring is also a must, so be sure to check with your insurance agent to ensure there are no gaps in coverage and get the appropriate policy.

 10. Build a wedding website

 A wedding website is great because when your relatives bombard you with questions, you can send them right to the wedding site!
 A wedding website is relatively easy to build and usually accessible through websites like The Knot.

 If you develop your site, you can have your guests RSVP through an online form and have them add dietary restrictions or any other special needs.